top of page

 8.7 / 10

-Best For: Pour-over and filter coffee lovers seeking excellent grind uniformity and modern design
+Best For: Pour-over and filter coffee drinkers who want excellent grind clarity and quiet operation.

 → Baratza Encore Burr Coffee Grinder